-User seizure marker: You can add these markers directly in the EEG traces.
+User seizure markers are markers that can be defined by the user.
+You can add these markers directly in the EEG traces.
 It is recommended to use this marker if you find additional seizures in the EEG that were not detected by the automatic analysis.
-The status of a user seizure marker is always locked as they cannot be rated.
+The status of a user seizure marker is always locked since they cannot be rated.
 They can be deleted anytime.
 Their color can be changed in the settings.
 For more details go to section Marker types.